a-yildiz/ROS-Simple-Sample-Packages/catkin_ws/src/slam_and_navigation/launch/Readme.md

 1. `turtlebot3_navigation.launch`: The `map_file` argument is changed, in Line 4, to load our own custom map.\
 The directory to find `acml.launch` is changed on Line 17.

-2. `amcl.launch`: The `initial_pose_x` and `_y` arguments are changed, in Lines 4 and 5, to match the initial poses defined in `/catkin_ws/src/labyrinth/launch/turtlebot3_and_labyrinth.launch`.
+2. `amcl.launch`: The `initial_pose_x` and `initial_pose_y` arguments are changed, in Lines 4 and 5, to match the initial poses defined in `/catkin_ws/src/labyrinth/launch/turtlebot3_and_labyrinth.launch`.
 Otherwise, the `gmapping` of the labyrinth is loaded with an offset during navigation.

 ### Autonomous Navigation for Turtlebot3